wan19990901/CS262_Final/engineering_notebook.md

 ‘delete’: This command deletes a file from the distributed file system.

-1: Extracts the SDFS file ID from the command.
+1: Extracts the file ID from the command.

 2: Obtains a list of IP addresses where the file is stored.